Harshavardhan-Gowda19/180DC-ML-Recruitment-2025/Challenge_3.md

 * **Objection Handling** — Allow users to interrupt AI responses.
 * **Lawyer Role Reversal** — Swap AI roles to test adaptability.
 * **Auto-Summarized Verdicts** — AI-generated courtroom-style rulings.

----

-Do you want me to now **combine Challenge 1, 2, and 3** into a single polished **Recruitment Challenge PDF/README** so they all have the same structure and styling?
-That would make it easier for participants to follow.